trillium-infosec-systems/T-MON/README.md

 ## Contributions

-**T-MON** is an open source project, and welcomes participation without any requisite affiliation with TISS.
-Substantive contributions, and feedback, are also invited from all parties, following the common conventions for participation in GitHub public repository projects.

-**TISS** team values the principle of continuous improvement, and encourages any efforts towards this goal.
+T-MON is an open source and community development project.
+If you're interested in becoming a contributor, check out these resources:
+Join our Discord Family and get involved with the community.
+Don't forget to review the code of conduct before you join.

+  * Report bugs and request new features by submitting an issue.
+  * Read our contribution guide for more information about contributing directly to this repository.

 Have questions or comments about the content?
 Used our content and want more?
 Want to discuss other collaboration opportunities?
 Please contact us.